Linus-Mussmaecher/rucola/README.md

 Planned features include:
  - More powerful search options, such as
    - Full text search through your files
-   - Search for notes linked from or linking to a certain note
+ - Link updating on moving or renaming files
+ - Hot reloading of notes and html conversions
+ - Github-Wiki
  - Integration of Obisidan URI for opening notes in obsidian
- - Performance improvements
- - Link updating on moving or renaming files
- - Support nested tags in search

 ## Technology
 Rucola is implemented using the [ratatui](https://ratatui.rs) framework in [Rust](https://www.rust-lang.org/).